smoochiee/Noisy-boy-esp32-Bluetooth-jammer/README.md

 # Features

-1.Bluetooth jammer Can set channels and skip channels 2.wifi deauther single and deauth all
+1.Bluetooth jammer Can set channels to attacks
+2.Wifi deauther single and deauth all
-3.Allow user to setup nrf24l01 module for experiment
+3.Allow user to setup nrf24l01 module for experiment 4.Scan 2.4ghz spectrum
+5.Pre configure attacks
+6.You can use single or 2 nrfs

 ## REQUIRED DEVICE AND MODULE:

-1. 1 Esp32 wroom 30 pin
+* 1 Esp32 wroom 30 pin
-2. 1 or 2 Nrf24l01 PA LNA
+* 1 or 2 Nrf24l01 PA LNA
-3. 7 Jummper wire female to female
+* 7 Jummper wire female to female

 ## Shoppee link where to buy: